Characters of the Mortal Kombat series: Kira

 Kira is a member of the Black Dragon clan who possesses the abilities of Kano and Sonya Blade.
 She also wields the same daggers as Kano.
 Formerly an arms dealer, she becomes the first recruit of Kabal's new clan in Deception.
-Early into the Konquest mode of Armageddon, Kira is seen guarding a bridge alongside Kobra.
-Kira, however, abandons Kobra during his battle with Taven, which he loses.
+Early into the Konquest mode of MK: Armageddon, Kira is seen guarding a bridge alongside Kobra.
+Kira, however, abandons Kobra during his battle with Taven.

 John Vogel described Kira as the "most disciplined" of the Black Dragons, while Jay Biondo called her "the Fatal Attraction character".
 Describing her as an "evil Sonya Blade" who was "a bit easier to take seriously" than Kobra, Den of Geek placed Kira 32nd in their 2015 ranking of the franchise's 64 player characters.
 Her storyline as an arms dealer who disguised herself as a man was ranked fourth by John Harty of WhatCulture in his 2015 selection of the series' ten "Most Badass Backstories", calling it "a concept that speaks to a person having some serious balls".